cmleo/FoodRunner-Client/README.md

 # FoodRunner-Client

-This repository represents the Client side for my Cross-Platform Food Delivery Mobile App.
+In this repository you will find the Client side for my Cross-Platform Food Delivery Mobile App.

-The app will be built with React Native, NodeJS, ExpressJS and MongoDB .
+The app is built with React Native, NodeJS, ExpressJS and MongoDB .

-This application will be the final project for my bachelor's degree .
+This application represented the final project for my bachelor's degree .

 You can find the repository for the API of this project on the link below